tailscale/terms-and-conditions/privacy-policy/index.md

 Policy are as follows:

--   Where we need to perform the contract we are about to enter into or have entered into with you for the Services
+-   Where we need to perform the contract we are about to enter into or have entered into with you for the Services (e.g., the Tailscale Terms of Service)

--   Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests
+-   Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests (e.g., using information to secure our services, engage in analytics and product development, and for other internal business operations)

--   Where we need to comply with a legal or regulatory obligation
+-   Where we need to comply with a legal or regulatory obligation (e.g., where compelled by legal process to disclose information, or where we need to process information for tax and accounting purposes)

--   Where we have your consent to process your information in a certain way
+-   Where we have your consent to process your information in a certain way (e.g., when you attend a webinar and agree to receive news, emails or promotions from us)

-### SITE ANALYTICS AND ADVERTISING
+## 5. SITE ANALYTICS AND ADVERTISING

-**ANALYTICS.** We may use third-party web analytics services (such as those of Segment Analytics) on our Site to collect and analyze usage information through cookies and similar tools; engage in auditing, research, or reporting; assist with fraud prevention; and provide certain features to you.
-To prevent Segment Analytics from using your information for analytics, you may use the Segment consent management tool by emailing us using the Contact Us information below.
+**ANALYTICS** We may use third-party web analytics service providers on our Site to: collect and analyze usage information through cookies and similar tools; engage in auditing, research, or reporting; assist with fraud prevention; and provide certain features to you.
+To prevent analytics service providers from using your information for analytics, please see our Cookie Notice for more information about managing cookies.
 If you receive email from us, we may use certain analytics tools, such as clear GIFs to capture data such as when you open our message or click on any links or banners our email contains.
 This data allows us to gauge the effectiveness of our communications and marketing campaigns.

-**ONLINE ADVERTISING.** In using the Site, we allow select third party advertising technology partners to place cookies or other tracking technologies on the browser of your device to collect information about you as discussed above.
+**ONLINE ADVERTISING** In using the Site, we allow select third party advertising technology partners to place cookies or other tracking technologies on the browser of your device to collect information about you as discussed above.
 These third parties (e.g., ad networks and ad